KEELCORE LABS

 Origin

-A complex system is a ship.
+A complex system is a boat.
 A hybrid entity built from two fundamentally incompatible materials — the fragile, unpredictable crew of humanity, and the cold, unyielding engine of artificial intelligence.

 Left to their own devices, these two components cannot communicate.
 They speak different languages.
 They inhabit different operational dimensions.
 Without a binding structure, the vessel capsizes.

 The keel is that structure.
 Not a command layer.
 Not a control interface.
-A mathematically rigorous backbone that holds the ship upright when every force conspires to overturn it.
+A mathematically rigorous backbone that holds the boat upright when every force conspires to overturn it.

 Power authority.